pydantic/pydantic/docs/blog/pydantic-v2.md

 8. Start tearing pydantic code apart and see how many existing tests can be made to pass
 9. Rinse, repeat
 10. Release pydantic V2 :tada:

+Plan is to have all this done by the end of October, definitely by the end of the year.

 # Introduction